 This comes after you’ve figured out who your target audience is and before you start making efforts to reach your target audience.
 The idea is to catch them in the decision-making process when they’re still trying to decide whether or not they want to make a purchase.

-The way to do that is to show them how your products or service can directly benefit them and improve their daily lives.
+The way to do that is to show them how your products or services can directly benefit them and improve their daily lives.

 Cool, but how does that benefit the target customer?